saadraza128/Papers/Lignin-ACS-APM-2022/README.md

 ---

-Input files and script need to reconstruct the data and Figures as published for article [Lignin Nanoparticle Morphology Depends on Polymer Properties and Solvent Composition: an Experimental and Computational Study](https://pubs.acs.org/doi/full/10.1021/acsapm.2c00854).
+Input files and script need to reconstruct the data and figures as published for article [Lignin Nanoparticle Morphology Depends on Polymer Properties and Solvent Composition: an Experimental and Computational Study](https://pubs.acs.org/doi/full/10.1021/acsapm.2c00854).

-The data is split into two directories initially "build" and "Simulations"
+The data is split into two directories initially **build** and **Simulations**

+* **build** contains the input files to recreate the simulation system
+* **Simulation** contains the script needed to run the molecular dynamics simulation and Analysis directory containing scripts to regenerate the figures in paper.